happysheep0719/Sean-s-Cheat-Sheet/algorithms/binary-tree.md

 __算法的几个要点__

 - What do you expect from lchild, rchild?
+- What do you want to tell to your lchild, rchild?
 - What do you want to do in the current layer?
 - What do you want to report to your parent?